mohankumart/crossovertest/README.md

 # crossovertest

 <h2>Setup</h2>
+1. Install node@6.9.4 and npm@3.10.10 (please follow install instructions: https://nodejs.org/en/download/)
 1. Extract the project crossovertest
-2. npm install (Run this command at the level of package.json file)
+2. npm install (Optional:Included node_modules in the zip folder and therefore this step is optional.Run this command at the level of package.json file)
 3. node app.js (start the server)
 4. http://localhost:3000/ (launch the application in browser)